jarrodsinclair/uptempo/README.md

-uptempo
+UpTempo
 =======

-Command line utility to update templated text files with data contained in a JSON data file.
+Command line utility to update templated text files with values contained in a JSON data file.